lord-dubious/understand.me/docs/developer_guide/part8_testing_strategies_developer.md

 ## 8.2.
 Integration Testing

-Integration tests verify the interactions between different parts of the application, such as between the Expo app and backend services (Supabase, PicaOS).
+Integration tests verify the interactions between different parts of the application, such as between the Expo app and backend services (Supabase, AI Orchestration Layer).

 *   **Strategies:**
     *   **Expo App <-> Supabase:**
         *   **Mocking Supabase Client:** For testing components that directly interact with Supabase, you can mock the `@supabase/supabase-js` client.
 This allows you to simulate successful responses, errors, and different data scenarios without making actual network calls.
 Jest's mocking capabilities (`jest.mock`) are used here.
         *   **Test Database (Caution):** For more comprehensive tests, a dedicated test Supabase instance can be used.
 This is more complex to set up and manage but provides higher fidelity.
 Ensure proper data seeding and cleanup.
 This is usually reserved for specific E2E or critical integration tests rather than frequent developer tests.
-    *   **Expo App <-> PicaOS (or other custom backend services like Nodely/Dappier if they expose APIs):**
+    *   **Expo App <-> AI Orchestration Layer (or other custom backend services like Nodely/Dappier if they expose APIs):**
         *   **Mocking API Service Modules:** If you have service modules (e.g., `picaosApiService.ts`) that encapsulate API calls (e.g., using `fetch` or `axios`), mock these modules in your tests.
-This allows you to control the responses from PicaOS and test how your app handles different scenarios (success, various errors, specific data payloads).
+This allows you to control the responses from AI Orchestration Layer and test how your app handles different scenarios (success, various errors, specific data payloads).
 *   **What to Test:**
     *   Data fetching and display from Supabase.
     *   User authentication flows (sign-up, login) and their effect on app state and RLS.
-    *   Submitting data from forms to Supabase or PicaOS.
+    *   Submitting data from forms to Supabase or AI Orchestration Layer.
-    *   Correct handling of API responses (success and error states) from PicaOS.
+    *   Correct handling of API responses (success and error states) from AI Orchestration Layer.
-    *   Data flow between chained service calls (e.g., app calls PicaOS, PicaOS calls Google GenAI, PicaOS returns result to app).
+    *   Data flow between chained service calls (e.g., app calls AI Orchestration Layer, AI Orchestration Layer calls Google GenAI, AI Orchestration Layer returns result to app).
-*   **Example: Mocking a PicaOS API Service Call (Jest):**
+*   **Example: Mocking a AI Orchestration Layer API Service Call (Jest):**
     ```typescript
     // services/picaosApiService.ts (Simplified)
     // export const analyzeConflict = async (data: any): Promise<any> => {